hulkiedo17/libconf/README.md

 $ gcc [files...] -lconf [options...]
 ```

-# help
+# documentation
+you can see descriptions about functions in docs/library.md, how to build and install library in docs/compile.md.

-you can see documentation in docs/, and also type -h flag to build.sh, to see options.
+and also type -h flag to build.sh, to see options for build library.